aarron-lee/gpd-win-tricks/README.md

   - optical mouse nub cannot be used in steam input because it's hardware implementation makes it impossible to treat as a trackpad
   - gyro support requires an extra fix, details [here](./win4-gyro-suspend-fix/README.md)
 - TDP control can be done via either Decky Plugins or HHD
-- RGB control works via Decky Plugins or HHD
+- RGB control works via Decky Plugins
   - there is also an untested RGB driver here - https://github.com/bm16ton/gpd-win4-rgb
 - suspend-resume works
-  - consider [fully disabling the fp sensor](#disable-fp-sensor-6800u-untested-on-newer-win-4-models) so that it doesn't cause suspend-resume issues
+  - make sure you [fully disable the fp sensor](#disable-fp-sensor-6800u-untested-on-newer-win-4-models) so that it doesn't cause suspend-resume issues
 - GPD's mouse/desktop mode works
 - all standard hardware works, including wifi, bluetooth, the USB port, sound, volume buttons, the physical keyboard and mouse nub, etc
   - note, for some of this hardware to work, you must be on the latest bios for the 6800u Win 4